Why This Trip?

 Looking for help to plan your winter vacation?
 Check out these similar winter packages.

 1 View on Map

 Today you'll be making the 45-minute drive to Girdwood, home to the world-renowned Alyeska ski resort.
 Get an early start if you want to hit the slopes; you could also go fat-tire biking.
-Or simply check into the Hotel Alyeska and bask in the luxurious surroundings.
-Here, you'll have the unique opportunity of looking for the northern lights; ask the hotel for an aurora wake-up call and they'll notify you if the famed aurora borealis light up the night sky.
+Or simply check into the Hotel Alyeska or a local Inn or B&B and bask in the luxurious surroundings.
+Here, you'll have the unique opportunity of looking for the northern lights; If you're staying at the hotel, ask for an aurora wake-up call and they'll notify you if the famed aurora borealis light up the night sky.

 Day & Overnight in Girdwood